Skip to Content

 Seamless.
 Seriously.

-My room was located on the 6th floor of the resort with an unimpressive view of Bellagio’s back end, part of the High Roller, and the free tram station which ferries guests between properties.
+My room was on the 6th floor of the resort, with an unimpressive view of Bellagio’s back end, part of the High Roller, and the free tram station that ferries guests between properties.

 Hotel Hallway with artwork on the walls